Gregofi/t86-with-debug/README.md

 The debugger is then available at `dbg-cli/dbg-cli` (or just `dbg-cli` if it was installed), while the t86-cli is at `t86-cli/t86-cli`.

+## Usage

+Please read the `src/t86.md` for information about running programs on the T86 Virtual machine.
+For debugging T86 programs, see `src/debugging.md`.

 ## Contributing
 Use the `-DCMAKE_BUILD_TYPE=Debug` for debug build.
 To run integration tests, use the provided scripts in `src/scripts/`.
 The scripts require the